Gerda Boyeson (1922-2005)

 Professional Life

-Gerda Boyeson was born in Bergen, Norway on May 18, 1922.
-She entered the field of psychology after being introduced to the discipline through a book by Wilhelm Reich.
-She was so fascinated with the field that she began seeing a therapist trained by Reich.
+Gerda Boyeson was born in Bergen, Norway, on May 18, 1922.
+A book by William Reich first piqued her interest in psychology.
+She was so fascinated with his field of body psychotherapy that she began seeing a therapist trained by Reich.
 Soon after, she began to delve into the study of psychology.
 She explored various approaches and found a particular interest in physiotherapy.
-Her therapy and her training gave her an awareness into the various connections between her own physical body and emotional body.
+Through her therapy and training, she developed an interest in the connections between the physical body and emotional states.
 She began to develop her specific theories based on the teachings of Jung, Freud, and Reich, as well as her own experiences.
-The culmination of her work led to the creation of Biodynamic Psychology and Psychotherapy.
+The culmination of her work led to the creation of biodynamic psychology and psychotherapy.

 Boyeson eventually left Norway and traveled throughout Europe to teach her approach.
 She spent most of her career in the practice of body psychotherapy and was the first female psychologist in Europe to found her own training organization dedicated to body psychotherapy techniques.